📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Mouth Rot

 Bacterial mouth rot causes white, fuzzy, or eroded tissue around the mouth and jaw.
-Fish Zithro's coverage of gram-positive and gram-negative pathogens makes it well-suited for this condition.
+Bird Zithro's coverage of gram-positive and gram-negative pathogens makes it well-suited for this condition.

 Swim Bladder Infections

-When swim bladder dysfunction is caused by bacterial infection (rather than dietary or structural issues), Fish Zithro can help by addressing the underlying bacterial cause, particularly when other antibiotics have failed.
+When swim bladder dysfunction is caused by bacterial infection (rather than dietary or structural issues), Bird Zithro can help by addressing the underlying bacterial cause, particularly when other antibiotics have failed.

 This mechanism — called bacteriostatic action — differs from bactericidal antibiotics like amoxicillin, which kill bacteria outright by destroying cell walls.
 The bacteriostatic approach is particularly effective in aquarium settings because it reduces the sudden release of bacterial toxins that can occur when large numbers of bacteria are killed simultaneously.